Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

     Search:
       defaultConfigurationPerType:

-        # strings should, by default, not be included in the _all field; and
-        # indexing should just use their simple value.
+        # strings should just be indexed with their simple value.
         string:
           elasticSearchMapping:
             type: string
-            include_in_all: false
           indexing: '${value}'
 ```